Insight: Great expectations fill Greenland as China eyes riches

 "Greenland used to be a big, white blob on the world map," said Aleqa Hammond, an opposition leader and former foreign minister of Greenland.
 "Now we have a global role."

 London Mining plans construction at the Isua iron ore deposit next year if Greenland gives the go-ahead.
-The project, which aims for finance from China, would ship some 15 million metric tons of iron ore annually from fjords near Nuuk to China.
+The project, which aims for finance from China, would ship some 15 million tonnes of iron ore annually from fjords near Nuuk to China.

 CHINA'S GHOST